 Who can enter?

-Local government staff and leaders and anyone who believes their city or county should be recognized are encouraged to apply.
+Local government staff and leaders and anyone who believes their local government should be recognized are encouraged to apply.

 What types of projects are eligible?

-The project should connect to conservation, the environment, or climate change.
+The project should connect to conservation, the environment, climate change, or outdoor recreation.

 Examples could include projects such as: